fill1890/FabSit/README.md

   // Allow players to sit on a stair or slab by right-clicking "right_click_sit": false,

+  // adjusts the behaviour when hiding players using /lay and /spin
+  // try disabling this if there is erratic behaviour using these commands "strongly_remove_players": true,

   // server-enabled poses.
 If LuckPerms is installed,
   // prefer using permissions instead as they are dynamic "allow_poses": {